 Albertans value fairness.
 They want a strong and growing economy for themselves and their children; they want equality, both in the workplace and in their democracy; they care about the environment and they want solutions to everyday problems.
 That's why David Khan is committed to tackling our deficit, addressing gender inequality in workplace pay, electoral reform and closing gaping holes in election finance laws, and stopping blatant government cash grabs like hidden photo radar.

 We need to be fair to future generations.
 That means being fiscally responsible and not saddling the next generation with debt.
 Current estimates have the province paying $1.4 BILLION annually in interest alone!
 Clearly, this is unsustainable.

 Alberta’s deficit isn't just about the economic downturn, or revenue, or spending.
 It’s about a broken system created by years of Conservative and now NDP mismanagement that have left us as one of the highest spending and lowest taxed jurisdictions in Canada, relying on an unsustainable resource revenue roller coaster.

-As your candidate in Calgary-Lougheed and the Leader of the Alberta Liberals, David Khan is committed to reforming Alberta’s entire fiscal system through evidence-based policy and the recommendations of top economists.
+The Alberta Liberals and David Khan are committed to reforming Alberta’s entire fiscal system through evidence-based policy and the recommendations of top economists.

 Equal Work for Equal Pay